rackerlabs/support-how-to/content/how-to/account-management/change-account-information/index.md

 - The signatures on the **Service Transfer** form *must* come from an officer or an owner of the company.
-- The owner or officer must initiate any changes regarding an increase in MMR or added devices or domains that are made to the form after the initial submission.
+- The owner or officer must initial any changes regarding an increase in MMR or added devices or domains that are made to the form after the initial submission.
 - No blank fields are allowed on any form, except where indicated.
 You